tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 <compare>
 <james>

 This revelation deepens Yoshiki's disquiet around Hikaru, though guilt gnaws at him whenever they are together, for Hikaru is unfailingly kind, professing that just being near Yoshiki brings him joy.
 But that’s not a mutual feeling for Yoshiki.
 The way Hikaru looks, sounds, talks, it’s all Hikaru… but he’s not Hikaru.
 But the spirit can’t let Yoshiki go because he feels everything Hikaru felt.
 He liked him too much.
-His feelings for Yoshiki were so strong that even after death they remained, and they bind the spirit to him.
+His feelings for Yoshiki were so strong that even after death they remain<ins>ed</ins>, and they bind the spirit to him.

 </james>
 <from></from>